Sanjiangyuan: Sanjiangyuan Area

 The Sanjiangyuan National Nature Reserve (SNNR) was a subarea of the Sanjiangyuan Area which covered an area of about 152,300 km2, 21% of Qinghai, 42% of the Sanjiangyuan Area.
 It was larger than England and Wales combined.
 About 200,000 people traditionally live within the area that was covered by the SNNR.
 Resettlement efforts were made to resettle all nomads in Qinghai by 2011, but it is unclear as to the outcome of those efforts.
 The State Forestry Administration and the Qinghai government legally established the SNNR in May 2000.
 Its Management Bureau was founded September 2001, and the SNNR obtained State-level (national) status January 2003.
 The Management Bureau is in Xining, and is under the Qinghai Forest Bureau.
 Mr. Wang Zhibao, Director of the State Forest Administration, has said the goals of the nature reserve protect the Qinghai-Tibet Plateau ecosystem, with a focus on alpine swamp meadow and the natural habitat of wildlife in the Sanjiangyuan Area.

 The SNNR consisted of 18 subareas.
 These are of three types: wetland conservation (8 subareas), wildlife conservation (3 subareas), and shrubland or forest conservation (7 subareas).
 Each SNNR subarea had three zones: a core zone; a buffer zone; and a multiple-use experimental zone.
 Residents from degraded areas are being resettled.
 The core zone was supposed to be strictly managed with no grazing and measures to protect endangered species.
 All development and use were prohibited.
-It was a ‘no man’s zone’, with all its residents resettled elsewhere.
+It was a ‘no man's zone’, with all its residents resettled elsewhere.
 The buffer zone promoted conservation but allowed limited and rotational grazing.
-The multiple-use experimental zones were also be used for scientific investigations, eco-tourism, and other green industries.
+The multiple-use experimental zones were also used for scientific investigations, eco-tourism, and other green industries.

 The Sanjiangyuan National Park, as of 2019, consists of an area of 123,100 km2, which is only slightly smaller than England.
 It encompasses most of the southern half of Qinghai Province.